jaebradley/notes/Non-Technical/career/General/Salary Negotiation.md

 * Who do they value within the company?
 Roles?
 Titles?
 Groups?
 * What does the career path look like for successful people within the company?
 * What are their compensation levers?
 And how do they operate them?
 * Some firms are more excepting of option grants vs. salary increases
 * What are the projects this company thinks are really key to its future and how would a motivated person go about getting on them?

+### Google Negotiation Example

-* Somebody wanted to negotiate more money from a Google job offer - came back with reply that Google food benefit was worth a significant amount of money
+* Engineer wanted to negotiate more money from a Google job offer
+* Google replied that their food benefit was worth a significant amount of money, with an explicit calculation of the benefit
+* The explicit calculation implies "newly found value" in the negotiation
-* If they say "We can't see our way to $X"
+* To apply this to job negotiation - if they say "We can't see our way to $X"
  * "At my last company, I increased sales by %y - what would a 1% increase in sales be worth?
 Millions right?
 Considereing that this is conceivably worth millions to you, we'd be silly not to do business together"

-* `Interesting` is a wonderful word - it is positive and non-commital at the same time.
-If they tell you a number, tell them it is an interesting number, not a wonderful number
+### Negotiate on other "benefits"

 * Other compensation benefits (if salary negotiation is really off the table) are vacation days, work hours, project assignments, travel opportunities, professional development opportunities